bemeurer/bemeurer.github.io/content/post/2019-04-22-the-lost-ark.md

 with the present, and I can't wait until I have them back; until I have my hobby back.

-[^1]: This might be surprising to the uninitiated, but there is a lot of DIY projects around audio amplifiers and speakers.
+[^1]: This might be surprising to the uninitiated, but there is a lot of DIY
+    projects around audio amplifiers and speakers.

-[^2]: I once went to every single record store within 100 miles looking for a Stockhausen record, eventually surrendering to getting it on Discogs.
+[^2]: I once went to every single record store within 100 miles looking for a
+    Stockhausen record, eventually surrendering to getting it on Discogs.

-[^3]: I am Brazilian, and a portion of the Portuguese population holds a deep grudge against us that I have a hard time comprehending.
-It's a very weird form of xenophobia.
+[^3]: I am Brazilian, and a portion of the Portuguese population holds a deep
+    grudge against us that I have a hard time comprehending.
+It's a weird form of xenophobia.

 [^4]: I bought Yusef Lateef's "Eastern Sounds" at Amoeba in LA.

 [^5]: With the exception of my girlfriend.
-I find that it is not uncommon for expatriates in the US to feel like Americans do not have friends, there is something really peculiar about how Americans deal with friendship.
+I find that it is not uncommon for
+    expatriates in the US to feel like Americans do not have friends, there is something really peculiar about how Americans deal with friendship.

 [^6]: If you are wondering, it's Quarteto Novo's self titled album.